Ankita758/INTEGRATING-MULTI-MODAL-FUSION-AND-DEEP-LEARNING-BASED-TECHNIQUES-FOR-ENHANCED-OBJECT-DETECTION/README.md

 •	An Object Detection system developed by combining information from thermal and visible images to improve object detection accuracy.

 Libraries Used:
-NumPy,
+1. NumPy
-PyWavelets,
+2. PyWavelets
-OpenCV,
+3. OpenCV,
-StreamLit,
+4. StreamLit,
-Cloudflare.
+5. Cloudflare.

 Object Detection Framework:
 You Only Look Once version 9 (YOLOv9)